breck7/scroll/README.md

 ## Leadership

-breck7 is currently the BDFL: Benevolent Dumbass
+breck7 is currently the BDFL: Benevolent Dummy
 For Life.
-But if you feel like you can be a better Dumbass, please either fork this project and prove it, or just get involved and stage a peaceful coup.
-Breck would happily relinguish the BDFL title if a better Dumbass comes along.
+But if you feel like you can be a better Dummy, please either fork this project and prove it, or just get involved and stage a peaceful coup.
+Breck would happily relinguish the BDFL title if a better Dummy comes along.

 ## Important